The bedtime routine for peaceful sleep

 🛋 The role of the environment

-At Charlie Crane, we design furniture specifically for these moments:
+At Charlie Crane, we design furniture conceived for these moments:

-cribs, deckchairs, chairs , beds — which accompany children in their first routines, in beauty and softness.
+cradles, bouncers, chairs, beds — which accompany children through their first routines, in beauty and gentleness.

-A calm, harmonious and reassuring environment helps to make bedtime something to look forward to… and not something to dread.
+A calm, harmonious and reassuring environment helps make bedtime a moment to look forward to… rather than dread.

 Conclusion

-A bedtime ritual is not a chore, but a simple and powerful tool to promote peaceful sleep.
-Every child is unique: what matters is regularity, calm, and gentleness.
+The bedtime routine is not a constraint, but a simple and powerful tool to promote peaceful sleep.
+Every child is unique: what matters is consistency, calm and gentleness.